 As seen in Figure 2, AEMO's Central Scenario appears to be on track to becoming obsolete given the number of battery storage developments that have been announced.
-As illustrated, the current announced total of circa 22GW is close to where AEMO forecasts Australia to be by 2040 under the High DER Scenario.
+As illustrated, the current announced total of circa 28GW is far above where AEMO forecasts Australia to be by 2040 under the High DER Scenario.
 This highlights the immense interest in storage.
 However, with so many new project announcements, not all will be delivered.

 Figure 2: Dispatchable battery and pumped hydro forecast (based on publicly available data)

 Number, size and locations of current operational grid-connected storage assets

 As seen in Figure 3, the Hornsdale Reserve system is the market leader amongst operational grid-scale batteries at 150MW, and an energy storage capacity of 194MWh.
 However, with the breaking of ground in Geelong of Neoen’s new 300MW BESS, Hornsdale is now months away from losing its title of ‘Australia’s biggest battery’.
 As a testament to how rapidly evolving this space is, an arms race has developed between developers, who are announcing ever larger battery systems by the week.
 Since late 2020, Neoen, AGL, Origin, and now CEP.
 Energy have all announced world-leading sized BESS’s.
 Neoen have announced a 500MW BESS West of Sydney, Origin and AGL plan on utilising the existing transmission infrastructure at their coal-generators, Eraring and Liddell, to build a 700MW and 500MW BESS respectively.
 In early February, CEP.
 Energy went above and beyond Australia’s large ‘gentailers’, announcing a world leading 1,200MW battery to be deployed in Kurri Kurri, NSW.

 Figure 3: Current operational and under development battery systems